 We need groups of all sizes for one-off and regular volunteering opportunities in all areas of Christchurch.
 As a group you will be directed to a site to remove graffiti from, or an area to report graffiti incidents to the Christchurch City Council for removal.
 We provide all the paint or removal wipes, tools and safety equipment required.
 Groups will be responsible for their own supervision, transport, providing after photos and ensuring resources are returned clean.
 Reporting is done via the Snap, Send, Solve app and will require the use of a smartphone.

 We need mentors to share their artistic flare with the community as they complete mural projects around Christchurch.
 As a mentor you will offer advice and hands-on support to help design and paint murals with schools and community groups.
 Mentoring opportunities are also available working with young graffiti artists to provide inspiration technique development and to demonstrate how graffiti art can create future career pathways.

 Regardless of the amount or frequency of tagging that occurs within your area, we appreciate any amount of time that you can give to help keep Christchurch beautiful.

 As a volunteer you will:

-If you wish to join the Graffiti Programme and reduce the impact of graffiti vandalism on the residents of Christchurch City, complete our online form or download the volunteer application form [PDF, 1.1 MB] and return it to the Graffiti Programme who will make contact with you to complete the process.
+If you wish to join the Graffiti Programme and reduce the impact of graffiti vandalism on the residents of Christchurch City, or have a read of the volunteer inquiry pack [PDF, 1.1 MB] and complete our online form.

 For information about our volunteering opportunities for individuals, groups, mentors and artists register your interest and contact our volunteer coordinator.